IuriiSorokin/features/README.md

 #### 7. Using `stdio.h`
 The utilities in `stdio.h` are not memory-safe, not exception-safe, not type-safe, do not comply with RAII (`FILE`s must be explicitly closed with `fclose`), do not support different encodings, and are a subject of *Uncontrolled format string* vulnerability.
 Unit-testing functions accepting FILE* require a FILE mock.

-`iostream` is ~~free of the above disadvantages~~ much better in the above respects.
-It provides higher level abstractions (locales, custom streaming operators, streams that can represent a file, a string, or an object generating the data on-the-fly).
+`std::iostream` is free of the above shortcomings.
+It provides higher level abstractions: locales, custom streaming operators, streams can represent a file, a string, or an object, generating the data on-the-fly.
+One may also consider e.g. `boost::iostreams`.

-#### Excellent collection of antipatterns!